garris/BackstopJS/README.md

 ### Scenario Properties

-Scenario properties are described throughout this document and **processed sequentially in the following order...**
+Scenario properties, [which may be global](#global-scenario-properties), are described throughout this document and **processed sequentially in the following order...**

 | Property                 | Description                                                                                                                    |
 |--------------------------|--------------------------------------------------------------------------------------------------------------------------------|